 Oddly enough, I grew into a mom who knows where her children are most of the time.
 Kind of a weird paradox, I know.

 Every year around this time at the anniversary of her passing, my thoughts drift to my mom.
-She’s been gone seven years now and while there are moments when it feels like cliched yesterday, there are other times when it feels like I’ve been flailing through motherhood lost and adrift without her for longer than I can remember.
+She’s been gone several years now and while there are moments when it feels like cliched yesterday, there are other times when it feels like I’ve been flailing through motherhood lost and adrift without her for longer than I can remember.
 I often think about how similar we are (apologies to my better half for the insufferable German stubbornness) but more telling is how different we became as moms.

 I imagine most people try to improve upon their own histories.
 I know I do.

 My earliest memory of telling my mother I loved her was from a pay phone in the hallway of my freshmen dormitory.
 As I grew older it bothered me more and more that it might have been the first time I ever said those words aloud.
-It affected me so profoundly the term became my personal pillar of parenting.
+It affected me so profoundly those words became my personal pillar of parenting.
 I’ve raised four kids who have been hearing it – and saying it — their entire lives: into their phones, over their shoulders and across my kitchen counter.